 The program’s goal is to provide a sound academic foundation and practical experience for those planning to pursue a career in research, teaching or clinical medical physics in either of the sub-specialty areas of medical imaging physics, therapeutic radiation physics or nuclear medicine physics.

-The medical physics group comprises faculty in multiple UB and Roswell Park Cancer Institute (RPCI) departments, post-doctoral staff, graduate student assistants, and undergraduate students with additional contributions from bioengineering, clinical and allied faculty as well as technical and administrative staff.
-The medical physics program faculty conduct research, teach and practice clinical medical physics in affiliated hospitals.
+The Medical Physics group comprises faculty in multiple UB and Roswell Park Comprehensive Cancer Center departments, postdoctoral staff, graduate student assistants and undergraduate students, with additional contributions from bioengineering and clinical and allied faculty as well as technical and administrative staff.
+The Medical Physics program faculty conduct research, teach and practice clinical medical physics in affiliated hospitals.